 - (3) Upon review, the president may: - (a) uphold or reverse the finding of responsibility in whole or in part; and/or - (b) uphold, increase, or decrease the sanction(s) imposed by the university hearing board or the university appeals board in whole or in part. - (4) A student is entitled only to one presidential review, pursuant either to paragraph (I)(1) or (I)(2) of this rule, of a finding that results in a student's dismissal or degree revocation, and the president's decision is final. - (J) Academic misconduct procedure. - (1) Procedure for addressing allegations of academic misconduct. - (a) An incident of academic misconduct may be resolved and a sanction assessed in a meeting between the faculty member and student.
 If the student and faculty member agree on the facts of the incident and the proposed sanction(s), the matter can be resolved informally.
-The faculty member shall confer with the department of student judicial affairs to determine whether any prior academic misconduct has occurred.
+The faculty member shall confer with the department of student judicial affairs student conduct and community standards to determine whether any prior academic misconduct has occurred.
 Written documentation of the agreement as to the facts and the sanction should be created by the faculty member, signed by the student and retained for the faculty member's records.
-A copy shall be sent to the department of student judicial affairs and the student. - (b) If the student and faculty member disagree about the facts of the incident or the proposed sanction(s), then the matter shall be referred to the department of student judicial affairs for adjudication as provided in the code of student conduct.
-The matter also may be referred directly to the department of student judicial affairs if the faculty member does not wish to have the matter resolved informally as provided in this rule.
+A copy shall be sent to the department of student judicial affairs student conduct and community standards and the student. - (b) If the student and faculty member disagree about the facts of the incident or the proposed sanction(s), then the matter shall be referred to the department of student judicial affairs student conduct and community standards for adjudication as provided in the code of student conduct.
+The matter also may be referred directly to the department of student judicial affairs student conduct and community standards if the faculty member does not wish to have the matter resolved informally as provided in this rule.
 Such decision by the faculty member shall not prejudice the student's case.

-(2) When the alleged misconduct of the student creates an immediate health and safety concern, including but not limited to, clinical and internship environments, in addition to any other academic disciplinary processes, the student may be immediately removed from the clinical or internship environment upon recommendation of the academic dean, in accordance with the rules of the academic program, professional governing body or contract between the university and the site, pending the outcome of the university judicial process.

-(K) Authority for amendments.
+- (2) When the alleged misconduct of the student creates an immediate health and safety concern, including but not limited to, clinical and internship environments, in addition to any other academic disciplinary processes, the student may be immediately removed from the clinical or internship environment upon recommendation of the academic dean, in accordance with the rules of the academic program, professional governing body or contract between the university and the site, pending the outcome of the university judicial process. - (K) Authority for amendments.